larrylafferty/CleaningDataProject/README.md

 ## Data requirements and directory structure
 The run_analysis() script requires data from the UCI HAR dataset, including both the test and training data sets.
-The script generates an output file named "Project_Summmary_data.txt" which is written to the working directory.
+The script generates an output file named "ProjectSummaryOut.txt" which is written to the working directory.
 The script assumes that the data are located in subdirectories as follows:

 -- Working directory...folder containing the following files "run_analysis.R"